 Taking care of your pet means understanding their needs, and doing your best to help keep them healthy.

-Read on to find out what might be causing your dog’s digestion woes and if there’s anything that you can do to help them.
+Read on to find out what might be causing your dog’s digestion problems and if there’s anything that you can do to help them.

 Research indicates that large dogs and small dogs digest the same foods differently, with larger dogs tending to have softer stools than smaller breeds after being fed the exact same diet.
 This is because larger dogs generally have a longer colonic transit time, which can increase colonic fermentation.